boris-kz/CogAlg/README.md

 However, average match in our space-time is presumably equal over all four dimensions.
 That means patterns defined in fewer dimensions will be biased by the angle of scanning, introducing artifacts.
 Hence, initial pixel comparison and inclusion into patterns should also be over 4D at once, or at least over 2D at once for images.
 This is a universe-specific extension of my core algorithm.

-I have POC code for basic 1D core algorithm: https://github.com/boris-kz/CogAlg/blob/master/line_POC.py, am currently working on its adaptation to process images: https://github.com/boris-kz/CogAlg/blob/master/frame_draft.py.
+I have POC code for basic 1D core algorithm: https://github.com/boris-kz/CogAlg/blob/master/line_POC.py, am currently working on its adaptation to process images: https://github.com/boris-kz/CogAlg/blob/master/frame_blobs_draft.py , https://github.com/boris-kz/CogAlg/blob/master/frame_draft.py.
-Initial testing could be recognition and automatic labeling of manually labeled images, from something like ImageNet.
+Initial testing could be recognition and automatic labeling of manually labeled images.

 This algorithm will be organically extended to process colors, then video, then stereo video (from multiple confocal cameras).
 For video, level 2 will process consecutive frames and derive temporal patterns, and levels 3 and higher will process discontinuous 2D + time patterns.
 It should also extend to any type and scope of data.